-- A. The Board agrees that it will not discriminate against any employee with respect to wages, hours, or other conditions of employment by reason of his or her membership in the Association, or collective professional negotiations with the Board, or his or her institution of any grievance, complaint, or proceeding under this agreement or otherwise with respect to any terms or conditions of employment. - B. The Board and the Association agree to furnish each other in response to reasonable requests all available information or documents required for negotiations. - C. Duly authorized representatives of the Association and their respective affiliates shall be permitted to transact official Association business on school property at all reasonable times, provided that such transactions shall not interrupt the normal school operations.
+- A. The Board agrees that it will not discriminate against any employee with respect to wages, hours, or other conditions of employment by reason of his or her membership in the Association, or collective professional negotiations with the Board, or his or her institution of any grievance, complaint, or proceeding under this agreement or otherwise with respect to any terms or conditions of employment. - B. The Board and the Association agree to furnish each other in response to reasonable requests all available information or documents required for negotiations and enforcement of the collective bargaining agreement. - C. Duly authorized representatives of the Association and their respective affiliates shall be permitted to transact official Association business on school property at all reasonable times, provided that such transactions shall not interrupt the normal school operations.
 Representatives of the Association will sign in and out of the school buildings; however, the Board Administration will not impede the ability of association representatives to communicate with unit members, provided they do not disrupt instruction. - D. The Association will have the right to have placed in the Superintendent's packet for all new employees' materials prepared by the Association.
-The Association also will be given a place on the agenda of any orientation program held for new employees. - E. The Association will be given the opportunity to make recommendations to the Superintendent concerning the school calendar prior to its adoption.
+The Association also will be given a place on the agenda of a minimum of 45 minutes at any orientation program held for new employees.
+The Association will also be notified of and be granted opportunities to participate in any onboarding meetings or activities for a minimum of 20 minutes. - E. The Association will be given the opportunity to make recommendations to the Superintendent concerning the school calendar prior to its adoption.
 A copy of materials for general distribution pertaining to the calendar shall be forwarded to the President of the Association.
-The Association will have representation on the CCPS Calendar Committee. - F. The Association President will be released full-time to attend to the responsibilities of the position.
-The position will be considered as a twelve (12) month teaching position.
-The Association will pay all salary costs and the Board will provide fringe benefits at the rate of the position that the released Association president held in the school system when assuming released Association president responsibilities. - G. If the Association's full-time release President becomes unable to serve due to a serious illness or serious personal matter, another EACC Board of Directors member may be released full-time to attend to the responsibilities of the position in the President's stead.
-The Association will pay all salary costs and the Board will provide fringe benefits of the chosen Board of Directors member instead of the
+The Association will have the right to appoint representation from both Unit I and Unit II to the CCPS Calendar Committee. - F. The Association President will be released full-time to attend to the responsibilities of the position.
+The position will be considered as a twelve (12) month position.
+The number of workdays will be consistent with the workdays for a 12-month employee in either Unit I or Unit II depending on the position of the president-elect.
+The Association will pay all salary costs and the Board will provide fringe benefits at the rate of the position and on the same salary scale that the released Association president held in the school system when assuming released Association president responsibilities.

-President.
-The Association President will then return to an employee status on leave, FMLA, or disability, as appropriate.

-- H. On returning from his or her leave of absence, the Association President will have the same rights for job placement as an active employee. - I. The Association's President's designee shall be granted leave to conduct Association business.
+- G. If the Association's full-time release President becomes unable to serve due to a serious illness or serious personal matter, another EACC Board of Directors member may be released full-time to attend to the responsibilities of the position in the President's stead.
+The Association will pay all salary costs and the Board will provide fringe benefits of the chosen Board of Directors member instead of the President.
+The Association President will then return to an employee status on leave, FMLA, or disability, as appropriate. - H. On returning from his or her leave of absence, the Association President will have the same rights for job placement as an active employee. - I. The Association President's designee/s shall be granted leave to conduct Association business.
 The following conditions govern the leave: